 Users in Linux could be managed using command-line tools or via graphical applications.
-The most common command-line tools in Linux for user creation are adduser and useradd, while most desktop environments and Linux distributions will have a graphical tool which basically is just a frontend to these command-line tools.
+The most common command-line tools in Linux for user creation are adduser and useradd.
+At the same time, most desktop environments and Linux distributions will have a graphical tool that is just a frontend to these command-line tools.

-All these tools will eventually write related user information in /etc/passwd, /etc/group and /etc/shadow files.
-They'll also create user home directory and populate the home directory with necessary files stored in /etc/skel.
+These tools will eventually write related user information in /etc/passwd, /etc/group, and /etc/shadow files.
+They'll also create a user home directory and populate the home directory with necessary files stored in /etc/skel.

 Graphical methods to create user for different Linux distributions: